HSF/hsf.github.io/_workinggroups/training.md

 The [HSF-Training GitHub Organization](https://github.com/hsf-training) hosts the training modules from our [HEP software curriculum](/training/curriculum.html).
 It also has [Analysis Essentials](https://hsf-training.github.io/analysis-essentials/), a course on basic computing required for HEP, and [PyHEP resources](https://github.com/hsf-training/PyHEP-resources), a page of Python-focused training resources.

+## The community

+The HSF training group relies on a growing list of proactive and dedicated educators that help us with our mission.
+Head to [this page](/training/community.html) to meet them!

 ## Current and Upcoming Training Schools

 {% assign schools = site.data.training-schools | sort:"date" %}